dtaylor-us/Hexagonal-Arch-Tutorial/07-Spock.md

 ```

 Here, the `WebTestClient` performs a POST request to the `/todos` endpoint, and the test verifies the response's status and body content, ensuring they align with expected outcomes.

-#### Conclusion

-For reactive microservices, a blend of JUnit 5, Mockito, WebTestClient, and Spring's reactive testing tools forms a comprehensive testing suite.
-Unit tests guarantee the correct functionality of isolated components, while integration tests validate the synergy between various parts of the application, essential for crafting robust and reliable microservices.
-Leveraging both types of testing is indispensable in the microservice architecture.